krolow/queue-run/docs/DevServer.md

 It only watches over JavaScript, TypeScript and JSON files, and ignores `node_modules`.
 You can always force it to reload by pressing `Control+R`.

+The development server will load environment variables from the file `.env.local` or `.env`.

+## Testing Queues

 You can test queues directly by running (from a separate terminal window):

 ```bash